trufflesuite/trufflesuite.com/public/docs/advanced/build_processes.md

      // Do something when a build is required. `options` contains these values:
      //
      // working_directory: root location of the project
-     // contracts: metadata about your contract files, code, etc.
      // contracts_directory: root directory of .sol files
-     // rpc: rpc configuration defined in the configuration
      // destination_directory: directory where truffle expects the built assets (important for `truffle serve`) }
 }